PolMine/RcppCWB/cran-comments.md

 The package includes sample data in the package subdirectory ./inst/extdata/cwb/.
 Upon installation, the configuration files 'configure' and 'configure.win' ensure that paths in the so-called registry files are reset to point to data files within the package.
 However, the configure stripts are not used when a binary package is installed (from CRAN), and paths are not set correctly.
 To make sure that users who install a binary package have access to the sample data, .onLoad() checks whether paths are set correctly, and adjusts paths, if necessary.

+The new version introduces some checks to avoid crashes.
+As a consequence, three tests included in the polmineR package (maintained by myself) will fail.
+I have already prepared a release of the polmineR package that fixes the issue, and will submit it as soon as RcppCWB is admitted.

 ## Test environments